LispCookbook/cl-cookbook/windows.md

 ## <a name="Installing CLISP">4\.
 Installing CLISP</a> (optional)

 * Download the precompiled [CLISP](http://clisp.cons.org/) binaries for Windows from: [CLISP - an ANSI Common Lisp](http://sourceforge.net/project/showfiles.php?group_id=1355)
-* Use Winzip to unpack the files into the c:\bin directory This should result in a new directory: c:\bin\clisp-2.31
+* Use WinZip to unpack the files into the c:\bin directory This should result in a new directory: c:\bin\clisp-2.31
 * Create a file named _clisprc.lisp in the c:\home directory.
 This file can have any initializations that need to occur when CLISP starts.
 For the time being, just leave it empty.